 Josh Josephson OD, FAAO, FBCLA

-Dr. Josephson is the CEO of Josephson Opticians Limited and serves as the Chairman of the Ophthalmic Devices Subcommittee of the Standards Council of Canada (TC 172/SC7).
-He has actively been involved in developing international standards for contact lenses, quality control and related products for nearly 30 years.
+Dr. Josh Josephson is the CEO and former owner of Josephson Opticians Limited and serves as the Chairman of the Ophthalmic Devices Subcommittee of the Standards Council of Canada (TC 172/SC7).
+He has been actively involved in developing international standards for contact lenses, quality control and related products for nearly 30 years, including as a founding member the international society for contact lens research.
 Dr. Josephson has had an extensive research career, with over 95 publications in the ophthalmic area.
-He has served on the scientific advisory boards of several companies including Bausch and Lomb Inc. and 3M Vision Care and consulted for other organizations including International Hydron, Allergan Ophthalmics, Menicon Company and the U.S. military.
-In addition to his scientific accomplishments, Dr. Josephson is the proprietor of The Cookbook Store in Toronto.
+He has served on the scientific advisory boards of several companies, including Bausch and Lomb Inc. and 3M Vision Care and consulted for International Hydron, Allergan Ophthalmics, Menicon Company and the U.S. military.
+In addition to his scientific accomplishments, Dr. Josephson is the former owner of The Cookbook Store in Toronto.

 John A.K.
 Francis